History of Venice

 Constantinople granted Venice trading privileges in the Eastern Roman Empire in return for helping the Byzantine Emperor resist the Norman incursions.

 This fruitful relationship and trading allowances guaranteed Venice important commercial ties with other regions and countries.
-The Venetian ambassador had exclusive concessions with Byzantium and his diplomacy was characterized by his sagacity, flexibility and opportunism.
+The Venetian ambassador had exclusive concessions with Byzantium and his diplomacy was characterised by his sagacity, flexibility and opportunism.
 An example of these privileges is that the Venetians kept on trading with the Muslim world, even when the Lateran councils had prohibited it.

 Venice’s power increased thanks to the commerce of the following materials: spices and silk from Constantinople and Alexandria, transporting slaves, wood, fish from Dalmatia and iron from the Alpes.
 One of their most successful businesses was buying slaves from the south of Russia to sell them in North Africa.
 Venice would also sell the slaves it would buy from Turkey and Alexandria in Europe.